uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 ### Launch button text
 If you provide a `widgetConfig` with any widget type with a value for `launchText`, it will replace the text of the launch button with the provided value, even for non-widgets.
+Use sentence case in launch button text.

 ### Maintenance mode
 If your widget/application depends on a service that is currently experiencing an outage or planned maintenance, you can